Get PeakVisor App

 June Mountain

-“You know, I used to say the best lift-accessed backcountry terrain in California,” says Dave Miller, mountain guide and owner of the outfitter International Mountain Guides, “but a few years ago I was talking to some friends and really thought about it and I think June is pretty tough to beat [in America].”
+“You know, I used to say the best lift-accessed backcountry terrain in California,” says Dave Miller, mountain guide and owner of the outfitter International Mountain Guides, “but a few years ago, I was talking to some friends and really thought about it and I think June is pretty tough to beat [in America].”
 Not bad for a resort that markets itself as “California’s Family Ski Resort.”

 395 Corridor

 These routes are serious and best attempted in the springtime.
 They probably won’t be part of your ski trip to Mammoth, but they wait patiently for the right person.
-One idea to start with is the Mendenhall Couloir, a monster of a shot that goes from the top of Laurel Mountain to Convict Lake.
+One idea is the Mendenhall Couloir, a monster of a shot that goes from the top of Laurel Mountain to Convict Lake.
 It’s located just off from 395 to the south of Mammoth Lakes.
 The climb takes most folks 5 to 6 hours, but the descent is endless.

 Mammoth Mountain, California